5 Keys to Avoiding Dwell Time Surcharges

 - Redelivery fee – As we mentioned above, if the driver leaves and comes back, that'll cost you for the extra attempt.

-The mode of transportation plays a part in the costs too.
+The mode of transportation, like how FTL and LTL freight differ, plays a part in the costs too.
 For example, an LTL detention fee usually pales in comparison to a full truckload (FTL) surcharge where you have the entire truck and drivers often travel long distances.
 For small package shipping, though, you won't experience anything more than a missed shipment – the driver will check to see if there's a package and keep moving if there's nothing ready.

 Beyond hitting your budget, carriers may refuse to work with you in the future.
 They'll give you a second or third chance, but eventually, too many infractions may lead to being blacklisted by a carrier.
 This can be a big issue if you only like to work with one or two companies.
 When carrier capacity is limited, this could mean you're the shipper holding the short stick and looking elsewhere to move your materials.